 Figure 2 shows the process MNP_SRF in the MNP-SRF.
-The procedures MNP_SRF_MATF_Call_Related and MNP_SRF_Non_Call_Related are described in Normative Annex C and Normative Annex B of the present document.
-Note that in networks which support the IN-based solution for call related signalling, a distinction on SCCP level for call related and non-call related messages is needed and that the MNP-SRF does not require to include a MATF since call related messages are not routed to the MNP-SRF.
+The procedures MNP_SRF_MATF_Call_Related, MNP_SRF_Non_Call_Related and MNP_SRF_MATF_Info_Request are described in Normative Annex C, Normative Annex B and Normative Annex D of the present document.
+Note that in networks which support the IN-based solution for call related signalling, a distinction on SCCP level for call related and non-call related messages is needed and that the MNP-SRF does not require to include MATF"s since call related messages and MNP information request messages are not terminated at the MNP-SRF.